Bronchopulmonary Dysplasia (BPD) in Premature Babies

 - Low birth weight.
 A baby who weighs less than 2 pounds (less than 1,000 grams) at birth is at higher risk.

-- Infant respiratory distress.
+- Respiratory distress syndrome.
 This is a lung disease caused by a lack of surfactant.

-- Pulmonary interstitial emphysema (PIE).
+- Pulmonary interstitial emphysema.
 This happens when air leaks out of the airways.
 It leaks into the spaces between the small air sacs of the lungs.

-- Patent ductus arteriosus (PDA).
+- Patent ductus arteriosus.
 This condition occurs when a connection between the blood vessels of the heart and lungs doesn’t close as it should after birth.

 - Race and sex.
 Premature white male babies have the greatest risk for chronic lung disease.

-- Maternal womb infection.
-If a woman has an infection called chorioamnionitis during pregnancy, her baby is at a higher risk for chronic lung disease.
+- Maternal womb infection or prolonged rupture of membranes.
+If a pregnant person has an infection called chorioamnionitis during pregnancy, or the amniotic membranes "break" a long time before delivery, the baby is at a higher risk for chronic lung disease.

 - Heredity.
 A family history of asthma can put a baby at higher risk.